-As a family, we’ve been trying to eat more Paleo style meals.
+As a family, we attempt to eat more Paleo style meals.
 Generally, I try to keep the 80/20 rule in mind – at least 80% of our diets should be whole/clean foods.
 Still, the struggle is real.
 So I love it when I find a recipe that doesn’t feel like a “special diet” recipe.
 This is one.
 This soup is so tasty and satisfying, and has that silky bisque-like texture without any heavy cream.
 I love this soup so much that I’ve been buying butternut squash from the local market in mass quantities lately!
 My favorite time and money saving trick is to buy the fresh squash when it’s in season (and cheap), peel and cut into cubes, and freeze it.
 You’ll be amazed at how easy this soup is to whip up with the frozen squash and just a couple of pantry ingredients.

-Next week, my husband and I start another round of Whole 30, which focuses on a diet of only real, unprocessed foods.
+This Butternut Squash Soup is a great addition to any Whole 30 menu.
+Whole030 focuses on a diet of only real, unprocessed foods.
 The intent is to reset your body by eliminating sugar, dairy, and gluten for 30 days and then gradually reintroduce foods to determine their true effect on your body.
-Next week, I will share a sample Whole 30 menu that we’ll be following, and you can bet this soup will be on it!
+If you’re considering a round of Whole30, check out some of my sample menus and Survival Guide for tons of tips and recipes.

 - 3-4 cups cubed butternut squash (fresh or frozen)